August Dorner

 August Johannes Dorner (13 May 1846 – 17 April 1920) was a German Protestant theologian.
 He was the son of Isaak August Dorner.

 Biography

 Dorner was born on 13 May 1846 in Schiltach, Kingdom of Württemberg.
-After studying at Göttingen, Tübingen and Berlin, he served as vicar to the German congregation in Lyon and Marseille.
+He studied at Göttingen, Tübingen and Berlin.
+He earned his doctorate in philosophy in Berlin in 1867 and his licentiate in theology in 1869.
+Afterwards, he became a vicar in the small village of Neuhausen.
+He also served as vicar to the German congregation in Lyon and Marseille.
 From 1870 to 1873 he was a lecturer at the University of Göttingen, then worked as a professor of theology and as co-director of the theological seminary at Wittenberg (1874–1889).
+In 1883, he was awarded an honorary doctorate by the University of Halle.
 In 1889 he was appointed professor of systematic theology at the University of Königsberg.

 He died on 17 April 1920 in Hanover.

 Published works

 Amongst his works is Augustinus : sein theologisches System und seine religionsphilosoph Anschauung ("Augustinus, his theological system and its religious-philosophical viewpoint", 1873).
 His other principal writings include: